Rochelle Young, M.A.

 Pronouns: She / Her / Hers

-Anxiety, Depression, Self-Esteem, Grief + Loss, Life Transitions
+Anxiety, Panic, Depression, Self-Esteem, Grief, Life Transitions.
+ADHD

 Cognitive Behavioral Therapy (CBT)